top of page

 RE-CAPPING YOUR MEDICARE OPTIONS

-You can either opt for Original Medicare (Medicare Parts A & B) and supplement it with a Medigap plan or a Medigap plan and/or a Medicare Prescription Drug plan or (Part D), or you can choose a Medicare Advantage plan (Medicare Part C) .
-A Medicare Supplement or Medigap plan will pick up the tab for all or part of your deductibles and coinsurance under Original Medicare (the level of coverage you get depends on the Medigap plan you choose), and a Part D plan will provide prescription coverage.
+You can either opt for Original Medicare (Medicare Parts A & B) and supplement it with a Medigap plan or a Medigap plan and/or a Medicare Prescription Drug plan (Part D), or you can choose a Medicare Advantage plan (Medicare Part C).
+A Medicare Supplement or Medigap plan will pick up the tab for all or part of your deductibles and coinsurance under Original Medicare (the level of coverage you get depends on the Medigap plan you choose).
+A Part D plan will provide prescription coverage.

 I personally understand that many people are easily "seduced" and "swayed" by the content of Medicare Advantage Advertisements.
-The truth is however that all Medicare Advantage plans are limited to geographic areas of the country, meaning that not all of the plans or Plan Benefits are available everywhere.
+The truth is, however, that all Medicare Advantage plans are limited to specific geographic areas, meaning not all plans or Plan Benefits are available everywhere.

-With MOOP expenses that range from $3,000 on up to $12,000 annually, the vast majority of Medicare Advantage plans simply cannot compare to Medigap plans, with respect to having a consistent cost for your healthcare.
+With MOOP expenses ranging from $3,000 to $12,000 annually, the vast majority of Medicare Advantage plans cannot compare to Medigap plans in terms of having a consistent cost for your healthcare.

 When times are good, you can end up spending very little for your healthcare needs.
 However, if you have a bad year here and there, you can expect to pay up to your Maximum-Out-Of-Pocket (MOOP) Expense, which can be devastating to many Medicare beneficiaries.
-When comparing I encourage anyone leaning toward a Medicare Advantage plan to look at Medigap Premiums as their MOOP.
-Because Medicare Supplements C, D, F, G, N will pay all of your costs (meaning your 20% share from Original Medicare) and if you are new to Medicare your annual premiums are only around $1,500 a year when you are first eligible, you never have to worry about not being accepted later in the event you have a serious illness or condition and you have the freedom and flexibility to see any Doctor or go to any Hospital in the country who accepts Medicare.
+When comparing plans, I encourage anyone leaning toward a Medicare Advantage plan to consider Medigap Premiums as their MOOP.
+Because Medicare Supplements C, D, F, G, N will pay all of your costs (meaning your 20% share from Original Medicare) and if you are new to Medicare your annual premiums are only around $1,500 a year when you are first eligible, you never have to worry about not being accepted later in the event you have a serious illness or condition.
+You have the freedom and flexibility to see any Doctor or go to any Hospital in the country that accepts Medicare.

 bottom of page